scacela/oci-lakehouse-pipeline/README.md

 ### Prerequisites
 - Fully-privileged access to an OCI Tenancy (account).
 - (CLI Terraform deployment only) Terraform set up on your local machine.
 You can access the steps [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm).
-- Sufficient availability of resources.
+- Sufficient availability of resources in your OCI Tenancy.
 You can check resource availability [here](https://cloud.oracle.com/limits?region=home).

 ### Deployment via Resource Manager